BBro2137/KulkiGUI/README.md

 # some stuff you might need to know
 - if the executor YOURE using does not appear on [this site](https://weao.xyz/) or [the other one](https://pulsery.gg/) or [that one](https://voxlis.net/) it might mean that its not safe for use or that its just not confirmed to be safe yet, if the executor youre using appears on [this site](https://weao.xyz/) and is marked with red then it means its not updated and wont work with any script.
 -  if your executor has a really low sUNC rate (70 or below) it might not work with kulki gui due to missing functions.
--  **forsaken has a complete lack of client sided anti-cheat** meaning making game-breaking exploits is quite easy
+-  **forsaken has a complete lack of client sided anti-cheat** meaning getting away with exploiting is quite easy

 > [!TIP]